|

 day and a half.

-evening was not so high as many people imagined, and in many cases it has been exceeded in
+on Friday evening was not so high as many people imagined, and in many cases it has been

-storms in recent years.
-The highest velocity registered on Friday was sixty miles an hour, while
+exceeded in storms in recent years.
+The highest velocity registered on Friday was sixty miles an

-in a storm last winter the wind blew at over seventy miles an hour.
-From seven o'clock on Friday
+hour, while in a storm last winter the wind blew at over seventy miles an hour.
+From seven

-evening until five o'clock on Saturday morning, the wind maintained the speed of between fifty
+o'clock on Friday evening until five o'clock on Saturday morning, the wind maintained the speed

-and sixty miles an hour.
-On Thursday the highest gust recorded was forty-eight miles an
+of between fifty and sixty miles an hour.
+On Thursday the highest gust recorded was forty-eight

 ST. ANNES.

-was cut off for a time.
-Great drifts of sand blocked the railway at South Shore, some of the
+outer world was cut off for a time.
+Great drifts of sand blocked the railway at South Shore,

-drifts being six and eight feet deep.
-The motor-rail service was entirely suspended during
+some of the drifts being six and eight feet deep.
+The motor-rail service was entirely suspended

-Saturday, and passengers from inland towns to St. Annes, Ansdell and Lytham, had to change at
+during Saturday, and passengers from inland towns to St. Annes, Ansdell and Lytham, had to

-Kirkham and be brought forward by a local relief train.
-All passengers between St. Annes and
+change at Kirkham and be brought forward by a local relief train.
+All passengers between St.

-Blackpool had to travel via Kirkham.
-Gangs of Men were employed in clearing the sand, but
+Annes and Blackpool had to travel via Kirkham.
+Gangs of Men were employed in clearing the

-it was not until Sunday afternoon that the service was resumed.
-Traffic on the Blackpool, St.
+sand, but it was not until Sunday afternoon that the service was resumed.
+Traffic on the

-Annes and Lytham Tramway was disorganised on Friday evening, owing to the over head wires
+Blackpool, St. Annes and Lytham Tramway was disorganised on Friday evening, owing to the over

 Sand drifts along the railway at